maxheld83/ghactions/actions/install-deps/README.md

 ## Install Package Dependencies

-This GitHub action installs R package dependencies from a `DESCRIPTION` at your project root.
+This GitHub action installs R package dependencies from a `DESCRIPTION` at the repository root.

 Notice that this action installs *R packages* with *R package dependencies*, not ~~system dependencies~~.